Towers of London (band): 2009 events and 'Back to Basics' Tour

 In January 2009, the band were scheduled to tour Europe again, starting with a warm-up at the Queens Hotel in Weymouth.
 However, after only a brief stint in Europe, the band fell silent in May that year.
 In September 2009, Towers of London posted dates for a 'Back to Basics' tour.
 An acoustic set with Donny and Dirk Tourette was arranged for their first gig in early October.
 However, their next scheduled appearance at Rockfest was cancelled, due to problems beyond the band's control.

-Present
+2013 to 2019

+The band rebooted again, this time with Rocco (Thom Durrant) on drums and Stevie Sunset (Steve Lawrence) on lead guitar.
+The band wrote and released new singles including 'Shake It' and 'Send in the Roses', some with Italian label GBSound, culminating in an Italian tour.
+After a falling out with the label, the band continued to write and play in the UK before heading to LA to record a new album with producer Bill Lefler, of which some tracks were eventually released on the 2022 EP 'Yet To Be'.

+Upon returning to England, Towers were briefly managed by Alan McGee, before a disagreement.
+The Towers then started a project called '365 Days to Make It', with the claim that if the project didn't become successful within a year they would disband.
+Early into this period, Rocco and Stevie Sunset left the band for reasons unknown.

+2019

 13 years on from their debut album, Blood Sweat & Towers, the Towers Of London reformed with the original line up with promise of a new album, which was planned to have been released in 2019.

 In 2019, a documentary film titled "Towers of London: the Movie" was announced.
 It has since been renamed "F**K IT UP!".
 It was set for its premiere in April 2022 at the Hot Docs Film Festival in Toronto but before the screening, the film was withdrawn for undisclosed reasons and all screenings were cancelled, including online.

-In October 2022 it was announced that the documentary would have its European Premiere at the Doc n Roll Festival in London in November 2022.
+In October 2022 it was announced that the documentary would have its European Premiere at the Doc n Roll Festival in London in November 2022 but was also withdrawn for unknown reasons.